hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   invocation 104,191 ns and 65,358 PMU cycles.
 All three SPPF pools match.
 - C32-to-C16 high-half slice materializes once with local DMA3D plus Spatz vector copy; the focused H2/W3/C32 package passes at 105,347 ns.
+- The focused compiler-generated C32 Concat package passes at 109,797 ns and 79,124 PMU cycles.
+This is a correctness/block baseline, not a target for hot Concat+Conv paths: the Micro-YOLO reference deliberately bypasses its 147,456-byte materialized Concat and splits the consuming Conv.
+The new multi-group gather is therefore restricted to selected detection-tail merges that cannot be consumed as a split Conv; Micro-MobileNet has no corresponding Concat performance baseline.
 - Full YOLO compilation now passes both resize operations, all three MaxPools, all three head transposes, and the DFL16/class chain, then stops at the full-schedule TCDM capacity check.
 Structural compact C16 handling and striped